SummaryRead the full fact sheet

 - is an emotion that can involve negative thoughts but does not usually involve suicidal thoughts.

-- is a longer term feeling (more than two weeks) of severe sadness and other symptoms.
+- is a longer term feeling (more than two weeks) of severe sadness or or loss of interest or pleasure in activities, and other symptoms.
 These symptoms may include sleeplessness, low energy, concentration problems, pessimism, loss of hope, suicidal thoughts and appetite issues.

 - has complicated causes, which may involve genetic or biological components.
-Maybe the person has experienced a trauma or psychological stress
+Maybe the person has experienced a traumatic event or psychological stress

 - is mentally painful and can be life altering.